MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • Medersa Ben Youssef

-For more than four centuries students lived here to study law and theology.
+For more than four centuries, students lived here to study law and theology.
 The building itself is gorgeous.
-But it’s closed for renovations and will not reopen until October 2020.
-So, we were not able to visit it.
+In 2020 it was closed for renovations.
+But in 2026, we were able to visit.

 This place triggered me on the one hand, but on the other side, I was afraid to become sick of the smell, as I am quite sensitive to this.
 I had read it’s is not for everyone and certainly not for the faint-hearted or those easily affected by strong smells.
 Another thing that kept me from adding it to my program is, that often travellers get scammed into coming here.
 If you want to visit the tanneries, ask for directions from a trusted source (hotel worker, guide, police) or use a good city map and refuse any offers of help by men on the streets.
 A man sent us into an alley where they gave us a little insight into how the colours are acquired.
 He wrapped a headscarf around us, hoping to sell us one.
 Although we were not in the real tanneries, they were already intrusive enough for me.